Hilbert–Huang transform: Limitations

 Chen and Feng [2003] proposed a technique to improve the HHT procedure.
 The authors noted that the EMD is limited in distinguishing different components in narrow-band signals.
 The narrow band may contain either (a) components that have adjacent frequencies or (b) components that are not adjacent in frequency but for which one of the components has a much higher energy intensity than the other components.
 The improved technique is based on beating-phenomenon waves.

 Datig and Schlurmann [2004] conducted a comprehensive study on the performance and limitations of HHT with particular applications to irregular water waves.
 The authors did extensive investigation into the spline interpolation.
 The authors discussed using additional points, both forward and backward, to determine better envelopes.
 They also performed a parametric study on the proposed improvement and showed significant improvement in the overall EMD computations.
 The authors noted that HHT is capable of differentiating between time-variant components from any given data.
 Their study also showed that HHT was able to distinguish between riding and carrier waves.

 Huang and Wu [2008] reviewed applications of the Hilbert–Huang transformation emphasizing that the HHT theoretical basis is purely empirical, and noting that "one of the main drawbacks of EMD is mode mixing".
 They also outline outstanding open problems with HHT, which include: End effects of the EMD, Spline problems, Best IMF selection and uniqueness.
 Although the ensemble EMD (EEMD) may help mitigate the latter.

 End effect

 End effect occurs at the beginning and end of the signal because there is no point before the first data point and after the last data point to be considered together.
-In most cases, these end points are not the extreme value of the signal.
-While doing the EMD process of the HHT, the extreme envelope will diverge at the end points and cause significant error.
+However, in most cases, these endpoints are not the extreme value of the signal.
+Therefore, when doing the EMD process of the HHT, the extreme envelope will diverge at the endpoints and cause significant errors.

 This error distorts the IMF waveform at its endpoints.
 Furthermore, the error in the decomposition result accumulates through each repetition of the sifting process.
+When computing the instantaneous frequency and amplitude of IMFs, Fast Fourier Transform (FFT) result may cause Gibbs phenomenon and frequency leakage, leading to information loss.

-Various methods are proposed to solve the end effect in HHT:
+Here are several methods are proposed to solve the end effect in HHT:

-Characteristic wave extending method
+1. Characteristic wave extending method

+This method leverages the inherent variation trend of the signal to extend itself, resulting in extensions that closely resemble the characteristics of the original data.